osg-htc/docs/docs/data/xrootd/install-storage-element.md

         :::file
         set EnableLcmaps = 1

-1. Add the following line to `/etc/xrootd/config.d/10-common-site-local.cfg`:
+1. Additionally, add the following line to the same file:

         :::file
         set EnableHttp = 1